cluzze/Cache/README.md

 SLRU cache
 ===
-This is a team project with Liza Kuzanetsova and Aslan Pliev, implementation of SLRU cache
+This is a team project with Liza Kuznetsova and Aslan Pliev, implementation of SLRU cache

 Project structure
 ===